Damkols/greenlight/readme.md

 - Log starting server, port and env values to logger Info level

 - Start http server with ListenAndServe and log errors to logger Error level

+- Created Handlers file for all app handlers, a few package imports, send status, environment and version to the user.